Patients often describe a numbness or blockage as opposed to an obvious hearing loss.

 It is important to realise that to experience true binaural hearing, that hearing thresholds must be within 15-20dB in both ears.

 SSNHL is an otologic emergency which requires prompt diagnosis and institution of management in order to optimise the chance of recovery.
+It is theorised that most cases are related to the reactivation of a virus within the inner ear, but microvascular disease, other infective agents, autoimmune processes and tumours also are occasionally implicated.
 The patient must be thoroughly informed as to the limitations of current treatments.
-There is evolving evidence that a subset of patients may benefit from intratympanic steroids.
-23 Bilateral sudden sensorineural hearing loss is much rarer, but is more likely to be associated with significant systemic disease.27
+Bilateral sudden sensorineural hearing loss is much rarer, but is more likely to be associated with significant systemic disease.41

 Consideration must be given to hearing rehabilitation.
 Assistive listening devices and hearing aids are useful when there is measurable hearing.
 BiCross or a bone anchored hearing aid, BAHA is an option when there is a residual severe sensorineural hearing loss.
-It provides the sensation of binaural hearing in a majority of cases by re-routing a signal to the contra-lateral ear.28,29 The other option is a cochlear implant.
-This allows stimulation of the damaged cochlear allowing true binaural hearing, and is especially useful if tinnitus is a particular problem.30-33
+It provides the sensation of binaural hearing in a majority of cases by re-routing a signal to the contra-lateral ear.42,43 The other option is cochlear implantation.
+This allows stimulation of the damaged cochlear allowing true binaural hearing, and is especially useful if tinnitus is a particular problem.44-47

 Vestibular rehabilitation is also an important component in the management of this condition, if the balance is also affected.